mindsandthings/Obsidian_Repo/2. Areas/Gallup Strengths/Strengths - 3. Discipline.md

 # Journal

+## Mon, Oct 3, 2022
+Today I need to raise Becca pledge and watch that video maybe.
+See if Discipien helps.
+Doing same way helps but also. more recently been doign it more ad hoc.

 ## Wed, Sep 28, 2022
 Still not sure if this is me!
 Will change in Oct.
 Wondering if this may be less urgent/necessary with vision improvements.